This Special Report on Blockchain is available as PDF download below.

 In the analog healthcare system, patient usually do not keep their own data and records.
 Instead, the data is kept by medical institutions or doctors directly, therefor severely limiting data access by the patient.
 Blockchain technology is one of the key technologies to change this situation.
 In theory, every patient – by analogy with Bitcoin – could have their own digital record account on command.
 Only explicit approval through a smart contract would allow for anyone else to access the record.
 In practice, this enables a completely paperless healthcare system.
 Additionally, blockchain enables the creation of a large healthcare network that would allow individual patients to freely give science permission to access their records – something that is a far reach with conventional solutions.

 Use Case: Uber-like Transport Management

-This use case is nothing less than an adaption of the Uber business model to logistics, specifically to transport management.
+This use case is nothing less than an adaption of the Uber digital business model to logistics, specifically to transport management.
 A cooperation marketplace on a blockchain foundation enables flexible and secure ad-hoc business relations between unfamiliar business entities.
 Every participant is easily identifiable and verifiable through a mandatory blockchain account.
 Orders can be fed into the marketplace through smart contracts.
 The resulting contracts between business entities are immutable and securely documented in the blockchain.
 This concept enables large companies to flexibly enter business relations with transport providers without going through time-consuming bidding processes.
 This solution also opens the market for smaller service providers that previously have been unable to participate because of size or lack of reputation.